ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 ![ ](../Images/terminal_crossplatform_screenshot.jpg)

 ### Demo Videos
-The four short videos below show the basic capabilities of Terminal package in general, and Terminal widget in particular, on various platforms.
+The four short videos below show the basic capabilities of Terminal package in general, and TerminalCtrl in particular, on various platforms.
 See also *Highlights*, *Features*, and *Examples* sections for more details.

 #### On Linux
 - A basic terminal example with sixel graphics, and mouse tracking support.